 PUBLISHERS: NCERT Campus, Sri Aurobind Marg, New Delhi 110016

--The cover page of the book is dark yellow colour and there is lots of small pictures.
+-The cover page of the book is dark yellow in colour and there are lots of small pictures.

--The book contain total 9 chapters and 135 pages.
+-The book contains total of 9 chapters and 135 pages.

 -The pages are of good quality.
 Each chapter has maps, tables, graphics, boxes, cartoons and other illustrations to enliven reading.

 – The font size of the letters are visible enough and are writes in blue and black colour.

 THEME OF THE BOOK: The theme of the book is world politics, which include some useful concepts with which one can understand world politics: the cold war, the notion of hegemony, international organizations, national security and human security, environmental security, globalization and so on.

 AUTHOR’s POINT OF VIEW: The main of the author is to enlarge the understanding of students about the scope of politics to the world stage.
 As India becomes more prominent in international politics and as events outside the country influence our lives and choices, we need to know more about the world outside.

 International affairs are discussed with great passion in India, but not always with sufficient understanding.
 We tend to rely on the daily newspaper, television and casual conversation for our knowledge of how the world works.
 The author hopes this book will help students comprehend what is happening outside and India’s relations with it.

 AGE GROUP: The 12th standard political science textbook ‘CONTEMPORARY WORLD POLITICS’ is intended for the age group of the student between 16-18 years.